 What are the best apples for Strudel?

-I prefer either Fuji or Galla Apples, but you can also use Granny Smith, the tartness of the apples is a perfect contrast to the sweetness of the dough, or even Golden Delicious would be a good choice.
+I prefer either Fuji or Galla Apples, but you can also use Granny Smith apples, the tartness of the apples is a perfect contrast to the sweetness of the dough, or even Golden Delicious would be a good choice.

 How to store strudel

-You can keep it at room temperature for up to 2 days.
-Be sure to cover it loosely with foil or plastic wrap.
-Strudel will also keep for an additional 3 days in the refrigerator, covered.
-I don’t recommend freezing it because once it thaws it tends to become quite soggy.
+Store it completely cooled in the fridge, cover it loosely with foil or plastic wrap.
+It will keep for about 3 days in the refrigerator.
+You can warm it up in the oven or microwave before serving.
+I don’t recommend freezing it once it is baked because once it thaws it tends to become quite soggy.

 If you are like me and can’t get enough “anything with apples” I hope you enjoy this Apple Strudel Recipe.
 And if you try it let me know how it turns out.
 Enjoy!